Guides Ellipticals Training Equipment

 Both the elliptical and rowing machines target major muscle groups but have different movement patterns, meaning they work different muscles.

-Ellipticals primarily engage the quadriceps, calves, and deltoid muscles in a forward motion, and the hamstrings, and glutes more, if using a reverse motion.
-Rowing machines primarily target the upper back muscles (Trapezius and Latissimus Dorsi), hamstrings, and glutes.
+Ellipticals primarily engage the quadriceps, glutes, calves, and arms muscles.
+Rowing machines primarily target the back muscles, quads, hamstrings, and glutes.

 2. Exercise Movements